 Cauliflowers are best planted in autumn and early winter to enable the flowering heads or curds to ripen in cold weather.
 Plant them in a full sun position with good drainage and deep, rich soil to accommodate their extensive roots.
 Growing them in a raised bed is ideal.
 They should be protected from frost, so avoid planting them in low-lying areas.

 Cauliflowers need a steady supply of food and water to develop good heads.
-Keep weeds at bay and fertilise fortnightly throughout their growing period with Searles Flourish and/or SeaMax Fish & Kelp.
-As the head grows, wrap the large outer leaves around it to protect it from sun and prevent it from becoming discoloured.
-Cauliflower heads also dislike being wet, so irrigation with a dripper rather than a mister system is recommended.
+Keep weeds at bay and fertilise fortnightly throughout their growing period with Searles Flourish and/or SeaMax Organic Fertiliser Liquid.
+As the head grows, wrap the large outer leaves around it to protect it from the sun and prevent it from becoming discoloured.
+Cauliflower heads dislike being wet, so irrigation with a dripper rather than a mister system is recommended.
 A good soak once a week is preferable to daily sprinklings.
 If heavy frosts have been forecast, protect the head with hessian at night, but remove this during the day to allow air to circulate.

 Pests & Diseases of Cauliflower